PredictLand/PL-TEC-PLPipes/README.md

 3. Every database driver can set its own default.
 For instance, currently, the `spatialite` driver sets `geopandas` as its default backend.

+Read operations transparently call `load_backend` as needed.
+The default backend is also loaded automatically when the database is initialized.

 #### Backend specifics